justinli34/Abalone-Age-Model/README.md

-# DSCI100Group10
-Project repository for DSCI 100.
+Project repository for Abalone Age Prediction.

 Predicting the age of abalone from physical traits.